manchagd/library_bla_api/README.md

 - **Serialization**: Uses `Blueprinter`.
 All responses match `{ data: ..., errors: ... }`.

 ## 4. API Documentation & Guidelines

+### Swagger UI
+API documentation is available at `/api-docs`.
+You can view and test endpoints directly via the Swagger interface.

 ### Responses
 All API endpoints return JSON in the following format: